socketsupply/nat-traversal-spec/SPEC.md

 struct ArgsAddPeer {
-  PeerId id; // the unique identity of the peer string address; // the ip address of the peer uint port; // the numeric port of the peer
-  NatType natType; // the nat type of the peer uint outport; // the outgoing ephemeral port of the peer uint restart; // timestamp of the last restart uint timestamp;
+  PeerId id; // the unique identity of the peer string address; // the ip address of the peer uint16_t port; // the numeric port of the peer NatType nat; // the nat type of the peer uint16_t outport; // the outgoing ephemeral port of the peer uint restart; // timestamp of the last restart uint timestamp;
   bool isIntroducer; // if this peer static